clunion/shardoverse/README.md

 Originally it was intended not to use TortoiseGit from the start, because one of goals of this project is to learn Git, and that means in the console way first.

 ## Using Git with Notepad++

+First add the Path to Notepad++.exe to the Windows-Environment-Variable PATH:
+The Path where Notepad++.exe resides on your system could be `C:\Program Files\Notepad++`, if so, then add this to your Windows Users PATH environment-Variable.

 There is a small problem integrating Notepad++: in usual configuration NP++ opens a new tab for a new text document, which will happen every time when Git asks for, say, a commit description.